dam-crtl/EM-VB-GS_algorithm/README.md

 ```console
 $ python EM_algorithm.py x.csv z.csv params.dat
 ```
+When executing this command, the value of log likelihood in each iteration will be shown.\
 If you want to get the figure when the number of the cluster set to three, you have to execute this file after commenting out the lines from 102 to 126 and uncommentng the lines from 130 to 144.
 If you want to get the figure when the number of the cluster set to three, you have to execute this file after commenting out the lines from 102 to 126 and uncommentng the lines from 148 to 162.\
 The lines from 102 to 126 are the below.